Here's a typical conversation in the day of a learning designer:

 Boss: "Well... yesterday?
 But I guess the end of the week will do."

 Sound familiar?
-As much as you want to do a thorough needs analysis, develop a learner profile and produce a rocking instructional strategy, when faced with a tight deadline you might find yourself throwing the theory out the window and scrambling for a quick and dirty training solution.
+As much as you want to do a thorough needs analysis, develop a learner profile and produce a rocking instructional strategy, when faced with a tight deadline you might find yourself throwing the theory out the window and scrambling for a quick training solution.
 (You might even tell yourself ‘I’ll come back and tweak it later’... but we all know the chances of that happening.)

 So is it realistic to try and follow a step-by-step development process for your training program, or is that completely impractical in the real world?